7.1 EHR Support and HIM Administration

 Key Takeaways

-• AHIMA places EHR support inside RHIA Domain 3, Data Analytics and Informatics, which accounts for 23-26% of the current exam outline.
+• AHIMA places EHR support inside RHIA Domain 3, Data Analytics and Informatics, which weighs 23-26% of the 130 scored items and ties with Domain 5 as the heaviest section.

 • RHIA-level EHR support emphasizes governance, escalation, documentation integrity, privacy-aware access, and operational reliability rather than basic screen navigation.